 But I struggled to get back into it.

-A very in-shape friend who’s the age of our grown kids and had introduced us to going to the gym at godawful hours in the first place was nudging me—and eventually straight-up pestering me—to try a class at the aerial studio in town.
+The very in-shape friend who’s the age of our grown kids and had introduced us to going to the gym at godawful early-morning hours in the first place was nudging me—and eventually straight-up pestering me—to try a class at the aerial studio in town.